 Anderson took charge of Mr. Powell, and Sheppard undertook to secure Mr. McDonald.
-Mr. P. and his guard went first, and Mr. McD. with his sentry about ten yards behind.
-Anderson was excessively abneive towards the Governor, and said that he would "lei Bond Hrad know something before long!"
-Mr. P. asked him of what he had to complain, and attempted to reason with him on the great impropriety and wickedness of his conduct; but Anderson replied that "they had borne Tyranny and Opprossion too long, and were now determined to have a Government of their own."
+Mr. P. and his guard went first, and Mr. McD., with his sentry about ten yards behind.
+Anderson was excessively abusive towards the Governor, and said that he would "let Bond Head know something before long!"
+Mr. P. asked him of what he had to complain, and attempted to reason with him on the impropriety and wickedness of his conduct: Anderson replied that "they had borne Tyranny and Oppression too long, and were now determined to have a Government of their own."

-From all Mr. P. could gather he found beyond doubt, that the rebels were upon their march to the city, and were near at hand, with a view of taking it by surprize; and, that those who had captured himself and his companion, were the advance guard.
+From all Mr. P. could gather he found, beyond doubt, that the rebels were upon their march to the City, and were near at hand, with a view of taking it by surprize; and, that those who had captured himself, and his companion, were the advance guard.

-When opposite to Mr. Horne's gate, a person on horseback met them- Anderson ordered him to halt, and inquired who he was?
+When opposite to Mr. Horne's gate, a person on horseback met them-Anderson ordered him to halt, and inquired who he was?
 He replied "Thomson."
 Mr. P. instantly said, "Mr. Thomson, I claim your protection-I am a prisoner."
-The person, who turned out to be Mr. Brooks, recognized Mr. P. by his voice, and said, "Powell, the rebels have shot poor Col. Moodie, and are advancing on the city?
-On soying this, Mr. B. put spurs to his horse, and succeeded in making his escape; for, although both Anderson and Sheppard turged round to fire at him, they could not effect their poppose, owing to Mr. Powell and his friend being be week theory and their object."
+The person, who turned out to be Mr. Brooks, recognized Mr. P. by his voice, and said, "Powell, the rebels have shot poor Col. Moodie, and are advancing on the City!"
+On saying this, Mr. B. put spurs to his herse, and succeeded in making his escape; for, although both Anderson and Sheppard turned round to fire at him, they could not effect their purpose, owing to Mr. Powell and his friend being between them and their object.

-Upon this intelligence, Mr. Powell made up his mind to an attempt at escape, at all hazards, feeling assured that the salvation of the Cuy depended upon instant and correct information being conveyed to in-Mr. P. made several attempts to fall back; which, being observed by Anderson, the latter said if Mr. P. persisted in such attempts, he (Anderson) would "drive a ball through him."
-Having gone on in this way, as far as Mr. Heath's gate, Mr. Powell suddenly drew out a pistol and fired at Anderson, who was not more than lwo feet distant at the time.
-Anderson fell hke a sack, and neither spoke nor moved afterwards;-Mr. P. riding off, at the instant, at full speed, down the street, towards the city.
+Upon this intelligence, Mr. Powell made up his mind to an attempt at escape, at all hazards, feeling assured that the salvation of the City depended upon instant and correct information being conveyed to it.
+Mr. P. made several attempts to fall back; which, being observed by Anderson, the latter said if Mr. P. persisted in such attempts, he (Anderson) would "drive a ball through him."
+Having gone on in this way, as far as Mr. Heath's gate, Mr. Powell suddenly drew out a pistol and fired at Anderson, who was not more than two feet distant at the inne;-Anderson fell like a sack, and neither spoke nor moved afterwards;-Mr. P. riding off, at the instant, at full speed, down the Street, towards the City.
 Mr. McDonald did the same.
-Sheppard followed, and fired at them, the ball passing between thom, although Mr. McD. was considerably in advance.
-Mr. P. finding his horse could not keep up, shouted to McDonald to ride hard, and give the alarm to the city.
+Sheppard followed, and fired at them, the ball passing between them, although Mr. McD. was considerably in advance.
+Mr. P. finding his horse could not keep up, shouted to McDonald to ride hard, and give the alarm to the City.

-At the Shariff's Hill, they were again met by Mackenzie, and the other person.
-Mackenzie rade after Mr. Powell, and presenting a pistol at his head, ordered him to stop, on which Mr. P. torned round, and snapped his remaining pistol in Mackenzie's face, which he actually touched, being so near.
-Mackenzie's horse either took fright, or ho could not be stopped, for he ran on ahead of Mr. Powell, who suddenly drew up at the road which turns off towards Dr. Baldwin's house at Spadina, up which he gallopped for about twenty yards, and then jumpel off his horse, and ran into the woods.
+At the Sheriff's Hill, they were again met by Mackenzie, and the other person.
+Mackenzie rode after Mr. Powell, and presenting a pistol at his head, ordered him to stop, on which Mr. P. turned round, and snapped his remaining pistol in Mackenzie's face, which he actually touched, being so near.
+Mackenzie's horse either took fright, or he could not be stopped, for he ran on ahead of Mr. Powell, who suddenly drew up at the road which turns off towards Dr. Baldwin's house at Spadina, up which he gallopped for about twenty yards, and then jumped off his horse, and ran into the yoods.

-Hearing himself pursued, Mr. P. laid down for a short time behind a log, w hilst a person on horseback passed by him, within the short dis tance of ten yards.
-At this crists, indeed, the feelings of Mr. P. must have been very acute; for he did not know but that the adjoining woods were filled with rebels.
+Hearing himself pursued, Mr. P. laid down for a short time behind a log, whilst a person on horseback passed by him, within the short distance of ten yards.
+At this crisis, indeed, the feelings of Mr. P. must have been very acute; for he did not know but that the adjoining woods were filled with rebels.